 But in order to really understand the joys of the Sabbath, you’ve got to experience it yourself.

 As Scripture says, “Oh, taste and see that the Lord is good; blessed is the man who trusts in Him!”
 (Psalms 34:8, NKJV).

 The good news is that each week provides you with a special opportunity to do just that!

-Above all, Seventh-day Adventists keep the sabbath because we are grateful that God created the world.
-And because we’re eager to lovingly respond lovingly to the Fourth Commandment.
+Above all, Seventh-day Adventists keep the Sabbath because we are grateful that God created the world.
+And because we’re eager to lovingly respond to the fourth commandment.

 This allows us all to embrace the rest in the work that Christ has done for us in creating our world and saving us.

 Handbook of Seventh-day Adventist Theology, Review and Herald, 200. p.
 517

 Samuele Bacchiocchi, From Sabbath to Sunday, Gregorian Pontifical Press, Rome, Italy, 1977

 Testimonies for the Church 1:75